 For Users Who Want to Clone from MBR to GPT or Vice Versa:

 You should notice that if you're planning to boot from the cloned hard drive, you should keep the partition style of your old and new hard drives the same.
 Otherwise, you might have a problem booting your computer from the new hard drive.
 For example, if your old hard drive is an MBR, even you can clone the data and disk layout to a GPT disk.
 You can't boot from the GPT disk as the computer is still BIOS-booted.

-Now both the two hard drives are detectable, here we take EaseUS Todo Backup as an example to show you how to start cloning.
+Now, both the two hard drives are detectable.
+Here we take EaseUS Disk Copy as an example to show you how to start cloning.

-EaseUS Todo Backup provides you with two kinds of clone models, one is a disk/partition clone, and the other is a system clone.
+EaseUS disk cloning software provides you with two kinds of clone models: disk/partition clone and sector-by-sector clone.
 The main difference between those two clones is the system clone will automatically select the system partition and disk so that users don't need to select them on their own.

 #5.
 Boot from the Cloned Hard Drive

 This process makes sense when you perform a system clone.
 No matter whether you want to keep both disks or only keep the new disk, you could follow the guide to boot from the cloned hard drive.

 Case 1.
 If you want to keep both the old disk and the new disk

 - Restart the PC and press F2 (F8, F10, DEL...) to enter BIOS settings.

 - In the Boot option, select new HDD/SSD as the new boot drive.